-United Church of Christ Statement of Mission
+The United Church of Christ Statement of Mission

-As people of the United Church of Christ, affirming our statement of faith, we seek within the Church Universal to participate in God’s mission and to follow the way of the crucified and risen Christ.
+As members of the United Church of Christ, affirming our statement of faith, we seek within the Church Universal to participate in God’s mission and to follow the way of the crucified and risen Christ.

 - To praise God, confess our sin, and joyfully accept God’s forgiveness;